AdminTurnedDevOps/gateway-v1-v2-demo/readme.md

 ```

 ![](images/3.png)

+You can now `curl` the gateway IP or use a tool like Postman.

 ## Gateway UI
 1. Capture your cluster name as an environment variable for the UI installation in the coming steps.